Quansight/Quansight-website/apps/consulting/posts/open-source-natural-language-processing-libraries-to-get-you-started.md

 ## OSS in AI

-Although the genesis of AI dates back to the 1950s — when Alan Turing published his seminal paper, “Computing Machinery and Intelligence,” hypothesizing whether machines possess the capacity to think, learn and demonstrate reason, and Frank Rosenblatt invented the “perceptron algorithm,” formulating the basis for binary classification — it was not until recently that AI made a quantum leap.
+Although the genesis of AI dates back to the 1950s — when Alan Turing published his seminal paper, "Computing Machinery and Intelligence," hypothesizing whether machines possess the capacity to think, learn and demonstrate reason, and Frank Rosenblatt invented the "perceptron algorithm," formulating the basis for binary classification — it was not until recently that AI made a quantum leap.

 Notwithstanding the significance of such AI pioneers’ contributions, the field